rubenayla/cyberwheel/README.md

 Develop open-source Electric Unicycle (EUC) Hardware and Firmware, hopefully achieving products that are simple, reliable, can withstand any environment, and are built to last, while being free of proprietary restrictions, and easy to repair and modify.

 ## Goals
-I want to change the idea that, if your EUC cuts out, it's your fault.
-A well designed EUC should never cut power.
+I want to challenge the idea that, if your EUC cuts out, it's your fault.
+A well designed EUC should never cut power, even if you try.
 There must be margin for error.

 And this margin includes undervoltage AND overvoltage.
 Ideas to consider are resistor or motor coil short-circuit braking, instead of dumping to the battery when it's already full.